Get to the POINT!

 Do we serve the Rocky Point community in other ways?

 The idea behind this ministry was to forge relationships with the community, and to put our faith into action.
 Over the years, we have built a wheel chair ramp for a senior citizen, refurbished a home for a Navy vet, provided a CDC scholarship to a preschooler, delivered Thanksgiving turkeys, hosted VBS, visited residents in the hospital ... and so much more.
 Right now, we are working on a regular Bible study at the park, and helping to build a playground area for the children.

-Thank you to our sponsors who help make our mission a reality!
+Thank you to Kroger who helps make our mission A reality!

 ROCKY POINT COMMUNITY PROJECTS

 The My Little Pantry (MLP) ministry is a tremendous opportunity for FMUMC families to support our friends at the Rocky Point Mobile Home Park.